andymasteroffish/BoosterPackGenerator/README.md

-# BoosterPackGenerator
+﻿# BoosterPackGenerator
-A lightweight app that takes card images from folders and spits out print &amp; play booster pack sheets.
+A lightweight app that takes card images from folders and spits out print and play booster pack sheets.

 Made by Andy Wallace.
 AndyMakes.com
 @andy_makes